 5 Tips for Saving on Refurbished Electronics

-If you’ve purchased a new computer, tablet, smart phone, TV, or any other electronics recently, there’s a good chance you had the choice of buying it new, or saving some money on a refurbished version.
-You’ve also probably wondered what, exactly, does “refurbished” mean, and if it’s really worth the risk.
+If you’ve purchased a new computer, tablet, smart phone, TV, or any other electronics recently, there’s a good chance you had the chance to save money on a refurbished version.
+You’ve also probably wondered what, exactly, does “refurbished” mean?
+And whether it’s worth the risk

 Surprisingly, refurbished doesn’t necessarily mean an item is used or repaired.
-Some refurbished items are classified as such simply because their outer packaging is damaged or opened, or they were sold to consumers and returned, but not used.
+Some refurbished items are classified as such simply because their outer packaging is damaged or opened.
+Refurbished can also mean an item was sold and returned, but not used.
 Floor models and trade show demos can also be classified as refurbished.
-In fact, only a small percentage of refurbished electronics have actually been through a repair process.
+In fact, only a small percentage of refurbished electronics have been through a repair process.
 Here are five tips to help you save when buying refurbished electronics.

 Buy from a Reputable Source